wowgr8/TravelApi.solution/README.md

 Download or clone the repo here: (ADDRESS REPO HERE) to your local machine

-Open git BASH terminal and navigate to the AnimalShelter folder within the directory
+Open git BASH terminal and navigate to the TravelApi folder within the directory

-Create appsettings.json file in the Factory directory of AnimalShelter.Solution and add the following code to the file: touch appsettings.json
+Create appsettings.json file in the TravelApi directory of TravelApi.Solution-Main and add the following code to the file: touch appsettings.json

 {
   "Logging":